andromeda/lya/README.md

 ## Running Lya

+There are two ways to use Lya.
+The first is to use one of its existing dynamic analyses on an existing library.

+#### Using an Existing Analysis

 Then, add lya _as  a first import at the top-level  file_ in your project—that is,  almost always  Lya  has to  be  the first  package to  be  loaded.
 One  can configure  several parameters,  including  use  any of  the  predefined list  of